Luke-Gentry/agentforce-mcp/README.md

 uv sync
 ```

 _⚠️ Note: For large OpenAPI specs you might find the initial cold start slow as it processes the whole file.
-To mitigate this you can use the `slim-openapi` script described below_
+To mitigate this you can use the `slim-openapi` script described belowc_

 Define your servers following the structure of `services.yaml.example`: